-Payments Not Approved
+Payments Approved

-The APA obtained a copy of the August 20, 2020, meeting minutes for the Township Board.
-Those minutes fail to reflect the Board's approval of any Township expenditures.
+The APA obtained a copy of the August 18, 2021, meeting minutes for the Township Board.
+Those minutes reflect the Board's approval of Township expenditures; however, a listing of the approved claims was not included.

 Nebraska law requires the Township Board approve all claims.
 In particular, Neb.
 Rev. Stat. § 23-255 (Reissue 2012) states the following, in relevant part: